MohamedAshrafMadkour/chat_app/README.md

 This project is designed to chat between two people .

-I used Firebase to design this app and other things.
+Among the tools used to create the application is Firebase..